fritz-smh/yi-hack/README.md

 Thanks again to all of you, users and contributors !

-If one of the regular contributor wish to got some administrator permissions to this repository, please, just create an issue and I will be happy to give you the access.
+If one of the regular contributor wish to obtain administrator permissions to this repository, please create an issue and I will be happy to give you the access.

 -- Fritz